 We are unable to accommodate requests from the public to park at Illahe Lodge.
 Public parking is provided by the Forest Service at the trail head for the Rogue River Trail and at Foster Bar.
 (We do not offer public parking or allow people who are not staying with us to meet their parties or be dropped off at Illahe Lodge.)

 Reservations are required.
 Guests often make their reservations for the fall several months to a year in advance.
 Reservations for the winter, spring, and summer should be made at least 10 days in advance to allow us time to prepare for your stay.
-A 50% deposit is generally required to confirm reservations with the balance due on departure from Illahe Lodge.
+A 50% deposit may be required to confirm reservations with the balance due on departure from Illahe Lodge.
 We accept cash and personal checks.
 No credit cards please.